Impapon/julyLastWeek-Copywriter-Project/README.md

 <b>Working Experience</b><br>
-1.I liked it when papon added my nav icon that couldn't add.
+1. I liked it when papon added my nav icon that couldn't add.
+2. Great to work with you broh :)  .